 Disorders of the autonomic nervous system can affect any body part or process.
 Autonomic disorders may be reversible or progressive.

-The autonomic nervous system The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more is the part of the nervous system that supplies the internal organs, including the blood vessels, stomach, intestine, liver, kidneys, bladder, genitals, lungs, pupils, heart, and sweat, salivary, and digestive glands.
+The autonomic nervous system Autonomic nervous system is the part of the nervous system that supplies the internal organs, including the blood vessels, stomach, intestine, liver, kidneys, bladder, genitals, lungs, pupils, heart, and sweat, salivary, and digestive glands.

 The autonomic nervous system has two main divisions:

-After the autonomic nervous system receives information about the body and external environment, it responds by stimulating body processes, usually through the sympathetic division, or inhibiting them, usually through the parasympathetic division.
+After the autonomic nervous system receives information about the body and external environment, it responds by stimulating body processes, as may be done through the sympathetic division, or inhibiting them, as may be done through the parasympathetic division.

 An autonomic nerve pathway involves two nerve cells.
 One cell is located in the brain stem Brain stem The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
 All thoughts, beliefs, memories, behaviors, and moods... read more or spinal cord.
 It is connected by nerve fibers to the other cell, which is located in a cluster of nerve cells (called an autonomic ganglion).
 Nerve fibers from these ganglia connect with internal organs.
 Most of the ganglia for the sympathetic division are located just outside the spinal cord on both sides of it.
 The ganglia for the parasympathetic division are located near or in the organs they connect with.